Some implications between Grothendieck's anabelian conjectures: The section conjecture implies the hom conjecture

 Thanks to \autoref{curvesimpl}, we can also see the anabelian conjecture proved by Mochizuki as a particular case of the section conjecture, rather than a different one.

-\autoref{point} allows us to prove easily that the topological fundamental group of an anabelian DM stack has no abelian finite index subgroup.
+\autoref{point} allows us to prove that the topological fundamental group of a printable DM stack has no abelian finite index subgroup.
 We know no other result of the form "if a variety shows anabelian behaviour, then its fundamental group is far from being abelian": conjectures and theorems are always in the other direction.

+\begin{proposition} Let $X$ be a printable DM stack of positive dimension.
+Then $\pi_{1}(X_{\bar{k}})$ has no finite index abelian subgroups. \begin{proof} Thanks to \autoref{cover} and \autoref{etale}, up to a finite extension of $k$ and a finite étale covering of $X$ we may assume that $X$ is an algebraic space.